 The European Union has an Equivalency Agreement with the United States.

-Date of Implementation:
+Date of Implementation: 1992

 Regulation and/or Standard Scope:

 EU standards cover crop, livestock, processing, and certification of groups of operators.
 Farm and handling plans are required, as well as detailed record keeping and detailed livestock feed standards.
 Specific standards are included for aquaculture, seaweed, yeast, bees, sprouted seeds, chicory heads, wine, mushrooms, and salt.
 Criteria for determining allowed materials include consistency with the objectives and principles of organic farming, and materials must be of plant, animal, microbial or mineral origin.
 Synthetic substances, however, may be used when they replicate the natural sources and when they are approved for organic production in the EU.

-Imported Products Requirements
+- Imported Products

 EU requires that imported organic products meet EU standards.
 Non-EU organic products must include country of origin labeling if they wish to use the EU organic logo.
 Use of the EU organic logo is not required for products from outside the EU.
 EU requires that imported products must be from countries that have been recognized by the EU (third-countries) and certified by recognized control bodies (certifiers); or countries with bilateral equivalency arrangements (Canada, Japan, Korea, New Zealand, U.S.); or countries with equivalency agreements (Chile, Switzerland, UK).

 Beginning February 3, 2020, port of entry health authorities will only endorse a certificate of inspection if the certifier issued it prior to export.
 Certain sections of the certificates (boxes 13, 16, and 17) may be filled in with provisional information, since certifiers can not verify all of the data before the product is exported.
 The provisional information must be confirmed/updated within 10 days, and before the certificate can be endorsed at the port of entry.